-Because we have limited financial and managerial resources, we focus on specific indications and formulations for vonoprazan.
+Because we have limited financial and managerial resources, we focus on specific indications and formulations for VOQUEZNA.
 As a result, we may fail to generate additional clinical development opportunities for vonoprazan for a number of reasons, including, vonoprazan may in certain indications, on further study, be shown to have harmful side effects, limited to no efficacy, or other characteristics that suggest it is unlikely to receive marketing approval and achieve market acceptance in such additional indications.

-For example, we believe the rapid onset of action of vonoprazan may enable as needed use for the management of non-erosive GERD.
-However, no proton pump inhibitor has received approval from the FDA for this indication.
-We may be incorrect in our belief regarding the potential of vonoprazan as an as needed treatment for non-erosive GERD and any future clinical trial we conduct studying as needed dosing of vonoprazan in non-erosive GERD patients may not succeed including as a result of our design and enrollment criteria.
+For example, we believe the rapid onset of acid suppression observed in clinical studies of vonoprazan may enable as needed use for the management of heartburn symptoms associated with Non-Erosive GERD.
+However, no proton pump inhibitor has received approval from the FDA for this dosing regimen.
+We may be incorrect in our belief regarding the potential of vonoprazan as an as needed treatment for Non-Erosive GERD and any future clinical trial we conduct studying as needed dosing of vonoprazan in Non-Erosive GERD patients may not succeed including as a result of our design and enrollment criteria.